VerifiedInc/VerifiedInc.github.io/README.md

 If you don't include `DEPLOYMENT_BRANCH`, it defaults to master.

 However, you should *not* deploy from your local machine.
-There is now a CI job using Github Actions which will auto deploy when a tag with a preceding 'v' is pushed to a branch or when changes are merged into the `deploy` branch.
-When one of this two triggering events happen, a "build" version of the docs is auto committed to the `master` branch.
-So, no need to ever commit directly to master.
+There is now a CI job using Github Actions which will auto deploy when a tag with a preceding `v` is pushed to any branch.
+By convention we have been using the `dev` branch as the source of truth.
+That said `v` tags ought to only be pushed to `dev` branch.
+This triggers a "build" version of the docs is auto committed to the `master` branch.
+Reiterating, no need to ever commit directly to master.

+It is also preferred if one could create an official Github release (also makes a tag) with a preceding `v` so that the Github Slack integration sends a message to the whole team letting them know that a docs release is happening.
+One can do this via the Github web UI or via the CLI with the `gh` [cli tool](https://cli.github.com/manual/gh_release_create), `gh release create <tag> [<files>...]`.

 ## GitHub Pages